trych/alpine-highlight/README.md

 ## Browser Support

-Alpine.js Highlight uses the modern CSS Highlight API when available, with an automatic fallback to a DOM-based approach for browsers with no CSS Highlight API support (notably Firefox as of March 2025).

 ### Legacy Mode Configuration

 By default, Alpine.js Highlight uses the modern CSS Highlight API when available, with an automatic fallback to a DOM-based approach for browsers without support (notably Firefox as of April 2025).
 You can customize this behavior with the `legacy` configuration option: